walkthetalk/zircon/system/dev/sysmem/sysmem/README.md

 also be loaded directly into the platform bus driver's devhost process.
-Either way, the client driver requests the TBD_SYSMEM protocol to get a limited C ABI protocol that allows sending sysmem the server end of a fuchsia.sysmem.Allocator2 channel.
+Either way, the client driver requests the TBD_SYSMEM protocol to get a limited C ABI protocol that allows sending sysmem the server end of a fuchsia.sysmem.Allocator channel.
 The client driver can then make FIDL requests using the client end of that channel.

-A zircon non-driver (aka "user mode") process (such as virtcon) can connect to sysmem by requesting fuchsia.sysmem.Allocator2 service (from among zircon services), and make requests using the client end of that channel (like a normal service request).
-This is achieved via a sysmem zircon service that brokers the FIDL interface request through to the sysmem driver.
+A zircon non-driver (aka "user mode") process (such as virtcon) can connect to sysmem by requesting fuchsia.sysmem.Allocator service (from among zircon services), and make requests using the client end of that channel (like a normal service request).
+This is achieved via a sysmem zircon service that brokers the FIDL protocol request through to the sysmem driver.

-A garnet (etc) non-driver program can connect to sysmem by requesting fuchsia.sysmem.Allocator2 service (from among garnet services), and make requests using the client end of that channel.
-This is achieved by having svcmgr garnet code broker the sysmem interface request through to the zircon sysmem service which in turn sends the request to the sysmem zircon driver.
+A garnet (etc) non-driver program can connect to sysmem by requesting fuchsia.sysmem.Allocator service (from among garnet services), and make requests using the client end of that channel.
+This is achieved by having svcmgr garnet code broker the sysmem protocol request through to the zircon sysmem service which in turn sends the request to the sysmem zircon driver.

 This way, all of the following categories of clients (potential participants)